Summary report, 1–3 March 2007

 On Thursday afternoon, Babin outlined in plenary how deliberations in the three working groups would be conducted.
 He explained that working group one would consider needs and options for an IMoSEB, working group two, expertise for Africa, and working group three, IMoSEB potential end-users.
 He also clarified that all the three groups had the option of examining needs and options.
 The groups met on Friday morning and participants reconvened in plenary that afternoon, with the rapporteurs and moderators reporting back on key issues that emerged.
 The following section outlines the main issues discussed in each working group.

-WORKING GROUP ONE: Moderated by Ivar Baste, UNEP, with Jameson Seyani, National Herbarium and Botanic Gardens and AETFAT President, working group one was attended by participants from Cameroon, Kenya, Benin, Liberia, and Malawi.
+WORKING GROUP ONE: Moderated by Ivar Baste, UNEP, with Jameson Seyani, National Herbarium and Botanic Gardens and AETFAT President acting as rapporteur, working group one was attended by participants from Cameroon, Kenya, Benin, Liberia, and Malawi.
 The group considered the needs for an IMoSEB on the basis of the Needs and Options document prepared by the IMoSEB Secretariat.

 On needs, the group considered how the scientific community could effectively feed into various levels of decision-making, with many participants emphasizing localized decision-making, and stressing that local and indigenous groups have a right to be informed.
 One participant noted in some cases there is a conflict of interest between political leaders and scientists, resulting in trade-offs.